-In essence, the vital element present in breathing is obvious when we realise that we can live without food or water for quite some time, yet we cannot live without taking a breath for much longer than a matter of minutes.
+In reality, the vital element of breathing is obvious when you realise that you can live without food or water for quite some time, yet you can’t live much longer than a few minutes without taking a breath.

-Focused and intentional breathing helps to create a safe space for a pregnant mum to calmly participate in the wonderful experience of childbirth.
-As the birth events unfold, her breath can reconnect her with the natural ebb and flow of her body and surrender to the natural process.
+Focused and intentional birth breathing helps you create a safe space to calmly participate in the wonderful experience of childbirth.
+As the birth unfolds, your breath can reconnect you with the natural ebb and flow of your body and surrender to the natural process.

-Hypnobirthing 3 Breathing instructions for each stage of birth
+3 types of breathing for each stage of birth

 - Between contractions – breathe IN through the nose (at a medium pace) to a count of four (4) and breathe OUT through the nose to a count of eight (8) This breath is relaxed, gentle and flowing freely.
 The out breath being longer allows the body to disperse carbon dioxide and stale air out of the lungs.
-This resting phase of breathing between contractions, helps a pregnant mum to remain deeply relaxed and to rejuvenate her energy in preparation for the next contraction or “surge” as it is known in HypnoBirthing.
+This resting phase of breathing between contractions, helps you to remain deeply relaxed and to replenish your energy in preparation for the next contraction or “surge” as it is known in HypnoBirthing.

 Awesome 9 benefits you can expect from focused breathing?